Skip to content

 Compute the norm-based tracking error between portfolio and benchmark weights.

-norm_tracking calculates the tracking error using either the Euclidean (L2) norm for SOCTracking or the L1 (norm-one) distance for NOCTracking.
+norm_tracking computes the tracking error using either the Euclidean (L2) norm for SOCTracking, squared Euclidean (L2) norm for SquaredSOCTracking, or the L1 (norm-one) distance for NOCTracking.
 The error is optionally scaled by the number of assets and degrees of freedom for SOC, or by the number of assets for NOC.

 Arguments